2010 transatlantic aircraft bomb plot: Detonation

 Each bomb was triggered by a cell phone alarm, which activated a phone battery to send power through a thin wire filament inside a syringe containing 5 g of lead azide, a powerful chemical initiator.
-Once hot, the lead azide would ignite, causing the PETN to detonate.
+Once hot, the lead azide would ignite, detonating the PETN.
 The device's wiring was set up so that all the printer components would appear to be correct if the device was x-rayed.
 Features not relevant to the alarm timer function, such as the display, had been removed to extend the battery life.
 The device was reported to carry markings resembling a Bird D736 cell phone.

 There had initially been speculation that the bombs might be detonated by receipt of a telephone call or text message, but the SIM cards necessary to receive calls had been removed, rendering the phones unable to receive any communication, but increasing battery life.
 U.S. officials said that the bombs were set to go off shortly before the planes landed.